9001/copyparty/README.md

 can also boost the volume in general, or increase/decrease stereo width (like [crossfeed](https://www.foobar2000.org/components/view/foo_dsp_meiercf) just worse)

 has the convenient side-effect of reducing the pause between songs, so gapless albums play better with the eq enabled (just make it flat)

+### unreliable playback on android

+due to phone / app settings,  android phones may randomly stop playing music when the power saver kicks in, especially at the end of an album -- you can fix it by [disabling power saving](https://user-images.githubusercontent.com/241032/235262123-c328cca9-3930-4948-bd18-3949b9fd3fcf.png) in the [app settings](https://user-images.githubusercontent.com/241032/235262121-2ffc51ae-7821-4310-a322-c3b7a507890c.png) of the browser you use for music streaming (preferably a dedicated one)

 ## markdown viewer